Last Updated on August 27, 2024 by Kanakkupillai

-Gratuity is a retirement benefit that is paid by an employer to the employee for his long term of uninterrupted service which is provided to the company.
-It is regulated by the gratuity Act, 1972.
-The Indian Government in the year of 1972 passed this act making it mandatory for all employers with more than 10 employees to pay gratuity to them for long term of service.
+Gratuity is a retirement benefit paid by an employer to an employee for his long-term, uninterrupted service to the company.
+It is regulated by the Gratuity Act of 1972.
+The Indian Government passed this act in 1972, making it mandatory for all employers with more than 10 employees to pay gratuities to their employees for long-term service.

 It shall be paid to employees who are employed in the factory, mine, oil field, plantation, port, railways, shop, and establishments or educational institutions, which is employing 10 or more persons on any day of the 12 months which comes immediately prior to the current.